wrightben/codeeval/String Permutations (JavaScript).md

 ---
 ### About My Solution

-Each letter of a *word* has a *numerical position* within the word.
-For example, the word *a-c-e* has its letters in the sequence *1-2-3*.
+The word *a-c-e* has its letters in the sequence *1-2-3*.
 The letters of a-c-e can replace the digits in the sorted list of permutations of the numerical sequence 1-2-3.
+This works for any word (as long as the letters are sorted).

 Example: 123, 132, 213, 231, 312, 321 becomes ace,aec,cae,cea,eac,eca.

-This works for any word and its corresponding numerical sequence as long as the letters are sorted.

 #### Algorithms

 Generate the sorted list of permutations of a numerical sequence by counting up from the min to the max and selecting the interim values having the same digits.

-Example: The sequence 1-2-3 has the permutations: 123, 132, 213, 231, 312, 321.
+Example: The sequence 1-2-3 has the ordered permutations: 123, 132, 213, 231, 312, 321.
 Counting from 123 to 321 will produce this list after removing the values containing other digits.

-Generating the numerical permutation list has to be done just once.
+Generating the sorted list of permutations for a numerical sequence has to be done just once.
 See ./code/permutations for faster algorithms.

 #### Notes
 * The idea that permutations exist "in order" as values in a sequence is not naive.
 In fact, it's fundamental.
 * A final array sort is only necessary when there are duplicate letters.
 Words with duplicate letters could use modified starting and ending indexes: "abc" = [123,321]; "aac" = [112,211]
-* For the sequence 1-2-3-4-5-6-7, we can figure out 7P2 by using the starting index 1-2 and the ending index 7-6.<sup>1</sup>
+* For the sequence 1-2-3-4-5-6-7, we can figure out 7P2 by using the starting index 1-2 and the ending index 7-6.
 * 6 distinct values share the permutation list of 123.
 The words A-C-T and C-A-T share a permutation string with 1-2-3 as all 3-letter words do.
 But they have an even closer bond: They produce exactly the same ordered *letter* permutation string.

 ----